jl4282/csci-ua.0480-spring2016-010/slides/15/mongoose.markdown

 <section markdown="block">
 ## Finding / Retrieving

+Ok... just like the commandline client, we can use __find__:

 <pre><code data-trim contenteditable>
 // find all (try with query/criteria)
 Pizza.find(function(err, pizzas, count) {
 	console.log(err, pizzas, count);
 });
 </code></pre>

+Notice that we get back an Array!
 </section>
 <section markdown="block">
 ## Finding Only One!

+__But I only want one!__ Sometimes it's annoying to have to index into an Array if you only want one of something, so there's also __findOne__ &rarr;
 <pre><code data-trim contenteditable>
 // find only one (returns first)
 Pizza.findOne({slug: 'small-2' }, function(err, pizza, count) {